Prince Edward station: Station layout

-Livery
+Colour scheme

-The station's colour is light purple because of its association as a regal colour.
+The station's colour scheme is light purple because of its association as a regal colour.

 Entrances and exits

 All exits are within one block of Nathan Road, stretching from Prince Edward Road in the south to Playing Field Road in the north.
 Prince Edward station is primarily an interchange rather than a destination since there are only seven exits; the neighbouring Mong Kok has fifteen.